How to Secure Home Windows

 Window Security Bars Come with Disadvantages

 You can install metal security bars on the exterior or interior of your home’s windows.
-These can be made to fit any style home, and come in many designs or you can customize.
-Economically, you can also get very basic bars that will suffice to prevent entry through a window, which are available in standard sizes, many of which can be adjusted to fit.This is one of the best ways to prevent a window intrusion but they come with several disadvantages.
+These can be made to fit any style home and come in many designs or you can customize.
+Economically, you can also get very basic bars that will suffice to prevent entry through a window, which are available in standard sizes, many of which can be adjusted to fit.
+This is one of the best ways to prevent a window intrusion but they come with several disadvantages.

 1. They are unsightly.
 This can be a good thing though.
-If you are in a high crime area, they will be noticed by anything thinking of a window break in.
+If you are in a high crime area, they will be noticed by anything thinking of a window break-in.

 2. Some will prevent emergency egress out of the window.
 What can keep a thief out can also keep someone in.
 Certainly, this is desirable in some situations (a home with kids in a multi-story building for example).
-Where it is not, such as in case of fire, many companies produce security grates and bars that have mechanisms to allow for their release from the inside.
+Where it is not, such as in the case of fire, many companies produce security grates and bars that have mechanisms to allow for their release from the inside.
 If you are looking into getting these for your home, you will want to consult your local building authority as these types of releasable features may be required by building code.

 3. Cost.
-They can be expensive and will most-likely need to be professionally installed.
+They can be expensive and will most likely need to be professionally installed.

 Glass Substitutes for Window Security

-The costs vary on these materials, and the process of replacing your home windows is not one for the do-it-yourself type person.
+The costs vary on these materials, and the process of replacing your home windows is not one for the do-it-yourself type of person.
 But the options are there; contact your local glass and window companies to learn more about them if interested.

 Window Alarms